Follow:

 Food Industry Specifications

-Standard dosage rates range from 0.5% to 2% by weight in food products.
-Table salt requires 1-1.5% silicon dioxide, while powdered sugar needs 1.5-2% tricalcium phosphate for optimal flow.
-Storage life extends by 6-12 months with proper anti-caking treatment.
+In food products, standard dosage rates for anti-caking agents range from 0.5% to 2% by weight.
+For instance, table salt often requires 1-1.5% **silicon dioxide**, while powdered sugar typically needs 1.5-2% tricalcium phosphate for optimal flow.
+Proper anti-caking treatment can extend product shelf life by an impressive 6-12 months.

-FDA compliance requires agents from the GRAS list (Generally Recognized as Safe).
-EFSA regulations limit silicon dioxide (E551) to maximum 10g/kg in dried powdered foods.
+Crucially, FDA compliance mandates that agents must be on the GRAS list (Generally Recognized as Safe).
+EFSA regulations limit silicon dioxide (E551) to a maximum of 10g/kg in dried powdered foods.
 Annual compliance testing costs average $5,000-8,000 per product line.

 Pharmaceutical Manufacturing Standards

-Tablet production requires 0.25-0.5% magnesium stearate for proper flow and release characteristics.
-Direct compression tablets need higher concentrations (0.5-1%) compared to wet granulation methods (0.25-0.4%).
-GMP compliance requires documented validation of mixing times and agent distribution.
+For tablet production, 0.25-0.5% magnesium stearate is typically required for proper flow and release characteristics.
+Direct compression tablets may need higher concentrations (0.5-1%) compared to wet granulation methods (0.25-0.4%).
+GMP compliance necessitates documented validation of mixing times and agent distribution.
+For capsule manufacturing, specific requirements include:

 • Flow rate minimum: 25-30 grams/second